dimitri-nicolo/calico/networking/dual-tor.md

    routes to that node persist in the rest of the network.

 ### How to

+Non-OpenShift

+- Dual-ToR network environment + BGP config on ToRs and core routers.
+- Empty nodes.
+- Describe IP addressing and AS numbering.
+Copy onto nodes or host where this will be accessible to nodes.

+- Arrange cnx-node run on each node.
+Reboot.

+- kubeadm init and join

+- Define Nodes with correct AS number and rack

+- Prepare Calico resources, place in operator's calico-resources configmap
+  - BGPPeers
+  - IPPools for stable addresses

+- Run Tigera operator

+OpenShift

+- Dual-ToR network environment + BGP config on ToRs and core routers.
+- Empty nodes.
+- Describe IP addressing and AS numbering.
+Host where this will be accessible to nodes.

+- Add MachineConfig to arrange cnx-node run on each node.
+- Add manifests to define Nodes with correct AS number and rack

+- Prepare Calico resources, place in operator's calico-resources configmap
+  - BGPPeers
+  - IPPools for stable addresses

+- Run OpenShift install

+So inputs:

+- YAML
+- Nodes: { node name, rack label (or IPs to peer to), AS number }
+- BGPPeers
+- IPPools

 #### Arrange for dual-homed nodes to run {{site.nodecontainer}} on each boot